Irma claims dozens of lives across Caribbean, United States | Taiwan News

 David Boatswain, 65, Miami

 A neighbor discovered Boatswain in his home Monday morning after he didn't answer his phone, Miami-Dade Police Officer Robin Pinkard said Tuesday.
-A medical examiner is investigating, but emergency responders said the home tested positive for carbon monoxide.
+Emergency responders said the home tested positive for carbon monoxide, and the medical examiner confirmed Thursday he had died from "carbon monoxide toxicity."

-"Remember we've always been saying, when you're operating a generator, make sure you run it in an open space, not an enclosed space," Miami-Dade County Mayor Carlos Gimenez said.
-"Unfortunately in this case, the generator was run inside the house and the individual died of carbon monoxide poisoning."
+"Remember, we've always been saying, when you're operating a generator, make sure you run it in an open space, not an enclosed space," Miami-Dade County Mayor Carlos Gimenez said in announcing Boatswain's death.
+"Unfortunately, in this case, the generator was run inside."

 Joseph Ossman, 53, Sebring